magnus-lindstrom/adventofcode/2023/lessons_learned.md

 - Do not do a recursive solution if you suspect that it will require more than 1000 levels in Python.
 It gets IMPOSSIBLE to debug what the problem is and if your program would finish if it could only recurse further.

+# Day 12

+I should definitely have a list of things that I must consider when being stuck on a huge problem.
+For day 12, I spent a looot of time thinking about how the hell to compute all of the different combinations when the solution is simply 'memoization'.
+It was super fast to implement and runs fast.

+Adding that list to the top of this document.